 Our post on different ways to say happy holidays has a few expressive quotes you can use, including the ones below.

-Get the word out about a holiday party or gathering.
+Whether your event is virtual or in-person this year, be sure to get the word out about a holiday party or gathering.
 Make a video sharing all the details, and send it out in an email or as a social post.
 Try starting with our Holiday Event Invitation template, then personalize it, as we did below.

 A video can be a truly personal, heartfelt gift.
 For instance, Lisa Louise Cooke of the Genealogy Gems podcast, converted her father’s high school scrapbook into a video as a gift.
 The video scrapbook delighted her father, who in turn was able to share it with his old high school friends.
 To create your own gift, go through old photos to create a personalized gift for your recipient.

 Another gift idea, or just a fun video to play at a party, is to create a holiday timeline.
 Share photos and video clips of past holidays to show how your family has changed or grown.
 A video, like the one below, showing children growing over several holidays would make an especially good gift for grandparents or other family members.

 Stop motion can add a sense of fun to a holiday greeting or recap.
 Read up on how you can create your own stop motion, like the ones featured in the video below, or mimic a stop motion video by taking a quick series of photos on your phone by holding down the shutter button.
 Then add the group of photos into a photo burst in Animoto.